 We work from the cooperation and co-responsibility of people to common interests, with volunteers, donors and organizations through networks and alliances.

 Solutions to end hunger must be sustainable locally, socially, economically and environmentally.

-Process of change focused and sustained to strengthen the capacities, confidence, vision and leadership of people towards self-sufficiency, and to organize the communities of their own development.
+Change process focused and sustained to strengthen capacities, confidence, vision and become active agents of their own development.